![]() |

-A scene from "Alberi" |
+A scene from "Alberi"

 It's an ancient ritual that started during the middle ages but was eventually abandoned by younger generations.
-In recent years, that ancient tradition, called "Foresta Che Cammina" (the forest that walks) has been making a comeback exactly where it began all those centuries ago- in the village of Satriano di Lucania, located in the region of Basilicata.
+In recent years, that ancient tradition, called "Foresta Che Cammina" (The Forest That Walks) has been making a comeback exactly where it began all those centuries ago- in the village of Satriano di Lucania, located in the region of Basilicata.

 Filmmaker Michelangelo Frammartino made a film about this ritual and presented it as an installation a few years ago at the Tribeca Film Festival in New York.
 "Alberi" (Trees) tells the story of this old ritual that took place during Italian Carnevale when the men of the village would cover themselves in leaves, transforming into mystical walking trees.
-Frammartino recaptures the ancient rite in a reenactment that won over New York audiences.
+Frammartino recaptures the ancient rite in a reenactment that captivated New York audiences.
 According to Frammartino, “Basilicata is home to numerous arboreal rites.
 Trees are not just figures in the background, they are protagonists, they are the center, what gives meaning to the festival and above that, to life.
 I found this to be incredibly interesting.”

 Watch scenes from "Albero" and the presentation in New York..

-Michelangelo Frammartino's work is based on the connection between man and nature.
+Frammartino's work is based on the connection between man and nature.
 The foundation of this connection dates back to about 570 – 495 BC when the ancient Ionian Greek philosopher and mathematician, Pythagoras lived.
 He believed that our soul is reincarnated four times into the bodies of humans, animals, minerals and vegetables until it ultimately becomes immortal.

-A scene from "Le Quattro volte" |
+A scene from "Le Quattro volte"

-The Ionian Coast of Caulonia in Calabria |
+The Ionian Coast of Caulonia in Calabria

 Nature is an important part of your work.
 Tell me about this attachment that you have to nature and how it helps you to express yourself artistically.